Know Before You Go Lake Tahoe

 That’s why Shaka Guide provides several options for beach and shoreline visits.

-The upside of visiting in summer is the abundance of daylight hours.
+The upside of coming in the summer is that you have lots of extra daylight hours.

-If you can’t get into a park in the morning, you can try later in the day—or stay for a spectacular sunset over the lake!
+If you can’t get into a park in the morning, you can try again later in the day or in the evening before dusk—and catch a spectacular lake sunset!

 When is the best month to visit Lake Tahoe?